Donlands station: Nearby landmarks

-Nearby landmarks include the Madinah Mosque, the Toronto District School Board's Kapapamahchakwew - Wandering Spirit School (formerly First Nations School of Toronto/Eastern Commerce Collegiate Institute), Subway Academy I, and Wilkinson Junior Public School.
+Nearby landmarks include the Madinah Masjid, the Toronto District School Board's Kapapamahchakwew - Wandering Spirit School (formerly First Nations School of Toronto/Eastern Commerce Collegiate Institute), Subway Academy I, and Wilkinson Junior Public School.
 The station is located near the eastern limits of Toronto's Greektown neighbourhood, which is also served by Pape, Chester and Broadview stations to the west.